 - The EU's Corporate Sustainability Due Diligence Directive: Impact on US Companies On 25 July 2024, the EU's Corporate Sustainability Due Diligence Directive ("CSDDD") entered into force.
 It requires EU Member States to introduce laws imposing due diligence obligations on in-scope EU and non-EU companies regarding adverse human rights and environmental impacts.
 U.S. lawmakers have raised concerns and recently passed a bill within the U.S. House of Representatives to begin evaluating the CSDDD's effects on American businesses domestically.
 Michelle Williams Partner 3 October 2024 Read more

-- The European Court of Human Rights finds that State's climate inaction breaches its human rights obligations The Strasbourg-based court ruled that Switzerland's failures to combat climate change constitutes a violation of the right to respect for private and family life, placing increased pressure on governments to proactively tackle the effects of climate change.
-Sophie Clark Lawyer 9 October 2024 Read more
+- ECHR finds that State’s climate inaction breaches its human rights obligations The Strasbourg-based court ruled that Switzerland's failures to combat climate change constitutes a violation of the right to respect for private and family life, placing increased pressure on governments to proactively tackle the effects of climate change.
+Anna Kirkpatrick Director 9 October 2024 Read more

 - The EU Commission introduces proposals to ban "greenwashing" and empower consumers for the green transition The EU Commission (EC) has published a proposal to tackle "greenwashing" and better inform consumers about the sustainability of their purchases by amending two key pieces of consumer legislation: the Unfair Commercial Practices Directive and the Consumer Rights Directive.
 Laura Hartley Lawyer 6 January 2023 Read more